gorkazl/pyGAlib/README.md

 * *models.py* module, function renamed from `ModularHeterogeneousGraph()` to `ModularGraph()`.
 * Bug fix in `ErdosRenyiGraph()` function that prevented self-loops when desired in symmetric graphs.
 * `outdtype` option removed from graph generation functions in *models.py* module.
 For consistency, all graph generators return 2D arrays of `np.uint8` type, for the binary cases and `np.float64`) for the weighted graph options.
+* Support to generation and randomization of weigthed networks added, with new or updated functions in module _models.py_:
+    * New function `SeedWeights()` returns a copy of an existing (di)graph with weight randomly sampled from a distribution of choice.
+    * Option to return a random graph with random link values added to `RandomGraph()`.
+    * Option to return a random graph with random link values added to `ErdosRenyiGraph()`.
+    * New function `ShuffleWeights()` returns a copy of a weighted matrix that conserves the links in place, but with their weights randomly reassigned.

 ##### November 10, 2025 (Release of Version 2)